 Baby Boomers Getting Older

-Baby boomers – members of the generation born between 1946 and 1964 – are steadily approaching age 60.
+Baby boomers – members of the generation born between 1946 and 1964 – are steadily approaching age 65.
 By the year 2020, 1 in 4 people in the United States will be over the age of 65.
 Also, the population of the United States aged 65 and older has started to increase at rates never before seen.
 That growth will not only continue, it will explode according to the National Vital Statistics Reports from the U.S. National Center for Health Statistics.
-In 2010, the average life expectancy for a man is 75.7 and 80.8. for a woman.
+In 2017, the average life expectancy for a man for a man was 84.3 and 86.6 for a woman.
+Statistics also show that one out of every four 65year old living today will live past age 90 with one out of 10 projected to live past age 95.

 - Entrepreneur Magazine boasted that “Senior care was the hottest franchise idea for the year 2004.”
 They also explained that, “The senior home care industry is only in its first inning, and dramatic explosive growth is still to come in the next three decades ahead.”